 - Gather the cards in order, give the book a title, punch holes.
 Use string to tie together ( binder rings would work great too!).

 - Read the book again at bedtime or after dinner sometime to talk with other family members about it and share the lesson.

-I really hope that this lesson translates into a post because my son learned so much .
-After dinner we read the book to my husband and my son remembered so many of the important details he would finish the sentance without looking at the book.
-Writing a tutorial for it is hard because different levels of comprehension necessitates different facts to share/ teach.
+I really hope that this lesson translates into a post because my son learned so much.
+After dinner, we read the book to my husband and my son remembered so many of the important details he would finish the sentence without looking at the book.
+Writing a tutorial for it is hard because different levels of comprehension necessitate different facts to share/ teach.
 The trick is to choose the facts you want to teach, then break it down.
 Elaborate for curious older kids and make it even more basic for less interested and younger children.

 The BEST Thanksgiving Book

 Thanksgiving on Plymouth Plantation (Time-Traveling Twins) by Diane Stanley .
 I can’t say enough good things about this book, but I will try.
-The story starts with a time traveling grandmother who takes her grand kids back to the Plymouth plantation days before what is often called the 1st Thanksgiving.
-My son was hooked on this book with the revelation of the time traveling and I loved that it put all the common myths surrounding Thanksgiving and the pilgrims to the forefront and included the true history without wrecking any cherrished views of this beloved holiday.
-The book is long as it should be in order to go into the depth of what life was like for the Pilgrims and how they learned with help of the local Native Americans how to survive in this new land.
-While reading it to my son I was so happy to hear him say ” I learned that today , that’s in my book!” to many of the text.
-I am buying this book tonight, and returning it to the library in hope of many other families being able to read and love it as much as we did.
+The story starts with a time traveling grandmother who takes her grandkids back to the Plymouth plantation days before what is often called the 1st Thanksgiving.
+My son was hooked on this book with the revelation of the time traveling, and I loved that it put all the common myths surrounding Thanksgiving and the pilgrims to the forefront and included the true history without wrecking any cherished views of this beloved holiday.
+The book is long as it should be to go into the depth of what life was like for the Pilgrims and how they learned with the help of the local Native Americans how to survive in this new land.
+While reading it to my son I was so happy to hear him say ” I learned that today, that’s in my book!” to many of the text.
+I am buying this book tonight, and returning it to the library in the hope of many other families being able to read and love it as much as we did.